 In due time, I believe Disney will be found to have more tracking information than you might imagine stored in the MB itself.
-MB’s have a useful life of about 2 years, but you get a new set every trip if you want them.
+MB’s have a useful life of about 2 years, but you can buy them as often as you wish.
 I think that they’re using the information as to where you come from to inform their marketing efforts.
 Otherwise, there’d be no reason to ship the bands to your home when they can just as easily have them waiting for you at your resort.
 As it is, you’ll get your bands about 10 days prior to your trip.
 Annual Passholders and DVC members used to get free bands, too, but now are only available to purchase.
 Make sure to pack your MB’s in your carry-on baggage, especially if you’re using Magical Express to get to your resort (since you might not see your bags until 11pm that night) and the MB will get you on the Magical Express bus in lieu of the paper ticket booklet they send you.

 Unofficially, as I said above, MB’s have a battery life of about 2 years.
 As long as you don’t remove a MB from your individual accounts via the MDE app, and the battery is still alive, you can use a previously-acquired MB on a future Disney trip.
 In fact, you can have multiple MB’s linked to each person and simply decide in the morning, for example, what color band you want to wear.
 You enable that band on the MDE app and off you go.

 As I previously stated, you will select a PIN to associate with your MB for charging privileges.
 There is also nothing on the MB that will identify it as to your room or resort.
-If it’s lost, simply go to a Guest Services location so that they can deactivate it and give you a new one (probably not in your selected color, but in basic grey).
+If it’s lost, simply go to a Guest Services location so that they can deactivate it, or you can do so yourself via the Disney app on your phone.